kanaria69/Mainecoco/README.md

-## What do you call a group of disorganized cats?
-A cat-tastrophe.
+## Why did the barber win the race?
+He took a short cut.